I Modi: Copies of the Agostino Veneziano copy of I modi

 It is thought that between 1531 and 1535 Francesco Xanto Avelli saw Agostino Veneziano's copy of I modi.
-Xanto painted a maiolica dish titled The Tiber in Flood and there are figures copied from four I modi engravings on the maiolica dish.
+Xanto painted a maiolica dish titled The Tiber in Flood, and the figures on this dish have the same postures as those in images numbered 1, 3, 8 and 14 in the woodcut booklet.
+The dish also includes a herm sculpture that copies a herm that can be seen in image 1 of the woodcut booklet.